ngblaylock/documentation/ssg/eleventy.md

 - The `build` script will only build the file out to the `dist` directory.
 This will help ensure when you push your site to production, you don't contaminate it with any dev environment variables.

 :::warning
 Make sure that you run cross-env then immediately 11ty.
-Otherwise, your environment variable might not get set so you can use it.
+Otherwise, your environment variable might not get set correctly.
 :::

 ## Layouts

 Layouts are where Eleventy's power comes from.
 Unlike Nuxt, Eleventy is not opinionated about the JavaScript framework that you choose.
 You can use jQuery with Bootstrap 4 without needing to worry about any collisions with Vue.

-1. Create a `_layouts` folder in the `pages` direcory.
+1. Create a `_layouts` folder in the `pages` directory.
 2. Add a layout.
 You can call it whatever you want, but probably go with something like `default.njk`.
 3. In the frontmatter, you just need to specify the layout, **or** add `pages.json` in the pages directory to set a default layout for every page.